MustafaLotfi/Owleye/README.md

 ## Method

 While the camera is streaming, Owleye gets the images and extracts head and eyes features.
-Then it feeds these data to the neural networks models to calculate the user's eye view point.
+Then it feeds this data to the neural networks models to calculate the user's eye view point.

 ### Input

-Owleye receives the user's images and extracts their face 478 landmarks/keypoints using Mediapipe library.
+Owleye receives the user's images during time and extracts their face 478 landmarks/keypoints using Mediapipe library.
 It's done by canonical face model which is in the world coordinates.
 Then Owleye extracts below data using the landmarks:
 - **Head rotation and position vectors:** (r1, r2, r3), (x, y, z) are calculated using Opencv library
 - **Left and right eyes iris:** (xl, yl), (xr, yr).
 These are calculated respect to the eyes
 - **Eyes images:** Two images are concatenated together in rows.

 Now, an input of one image (two eyes) and one vector (10 scalar) is ready to calculate the target.

 ### Output